 Ella: Does that mean we’re not supposed to think about what we’re going to wear today or what we’re going to have for breakfast?

-Noah: No it definitely doesn’t.
+Noah: No, it definitely doesn’t.
 The word used in the original language can also be translated as anxious.
-So what it is actually saying is basically, “Do not be anxious for your life, about what you will eat, or what you will drink, or what you will put on.”
+So what it is actually saying is, “Do not be anxious for your life, about what you will eat, or what you will drink, or what you will put on.”

 Ella: Oh, ok!
 That makes sense.
-So what it’s saying is don’t spend copious amounts of time wondering what you’re going to make for the next meal or what I’m going to wear to work today.
+So what it’s saying is, don’t spend large amounts of time wondering what you’re going to make for the next meal or what I’m going to wear to work today.
 Right?

 Noah: Exactly!
 When we worry about things like that we are showing that we don’t trust God.